Starbucks Customers Can Now Pay With Bitcoin via Bakkt's Digital Wallet App | Cryptopolitan

 Buy your coffee at Starbucks with Bitcoin

 Customers of Starbucks can now pay for items with Bitcoin via Bakkt digital wallet.
 Micheal Gavin, the Starbucks CEO, said that about 500,000 people took part in an invite-only trial before it was launched.
-All that is necesssary is to download the app from Google Play Store or Apple Store and pay for their coffees with Bitcoin.
+To use this service, simply download the app from the Google Play Store or Apple Store and pay for purchased coffee with Bitcoin.
 Gavin said his company would expand its crypto offering to everyone.

 The CEO said that on the average, customers have a couple of virtual assets but lack options to put them to good use.
 They are excited to offer Bakkt App to their customers in an effort to increase virtual assets access to all their customers.